BFI IMAX

-The BFI IMAX is an IMAX cinema in the South Bank district of London, just north of Waterloo station.
+The BFI IMAX is an IMAX cinema in the Waterloo district of London, just north of Waterloo station.
 It is owned and operated by the British Film Institute.
-From 2012 until 2022, it had been operated by Odeon Cinemas.
+From 2012 until 2022, it was operated by Odeon Cinemas.

 The cinema is located in the centre of a roundabout junction with Waterloo Road to the south-east, Stamford Street to the north-east, York Road to the south-west and Waterloo Bridge to the north-west.